What is a tax enquiry?

 Most tax enquiries start because HMRC holds information that suggests that not all the income or gains were reported or there is a high risk that the return is incorrect for some reason.
 The enquiry can be into certain aspects or the whole tax return.
 For example, it might concern an offshore bank account, holiday home, company car or even medical insurance.
 Our team has seen every possible kind of enquiry and is adept at managing any situation.

-Different kinds of enquiry
+Different kinds of tax investigation enquiries

-HMRC is a vast organisation and has highly trained experts dealing with a whole range of enquiries.
-Luckily, so do we.
+We also have experts highly trained in dealing with these enquiries.
 In fact, we’re rarely asked for help on an enquiry we’ve never seen before.
 We have decades of experience, so we know how HMRC operates.
 We’re used to digging down into the details, asking the right questions and bringing each case to a successful conclusion.

 If you’d like to talk to us about a tax enquiry, don’t hesitate to get in touch with team lead, John Hood.